Work Release Program

 The work release program offers judges an alternative placement option for sentencing.
 It allows inmates to maintain employment and provide for their families.
 In a balance between public safety and the need for the inmate to work, there are strict requirements for participation in the work release program.

 If an inmate is approved for work release, the coordinator will review their booking file, criminal history and employment information.
 The jail does not allow sentences to be served on weekends.
-Any violations of the conditions of work release may result in being terminated from the program.
+The Douglas County Sheriff’s Office Detention Center does not currently have a weekender program.